cozy/cozy-stack/docs/sharing.md

 #### POST /sharings/

 Create a new sharing.
-The sharing rules and recipients must be specified.
+The sharing rules and recipients (contacts or groups) must be specified.
 The `description`, `preview_path`, and `open_sharing` fields are optional.
 The `app_slug` field is optional and is the slug of the web app by default.

+When a group is added as recipient, it means that all of its members are added, and the stack will watch the group to add/remove members when they are added/removed of the group.
+If someone is in two groups, one in read-write, and one in read-only, they will have a read-write access.

 [See the doc on io.cozy.sharings for in-depth explanation of all attributes](https://docs.cozy.io/en/cozy-doctypes/docs/io.cozy.sharings/).